Sharp microlocal Kakeya--Nikodym estimates for eigenfunctions with applications: Introduction

 \subsection{Acknowledgment}

-This project was partly supported by the National Key R\&D Program of China under Grant No. 2022YFA1007200 and 2024YFA1015400.
-C. Gao was supported by the NSF of China under Grant No. 12301121.
-Y. Xi was partially supported by the NSF of China under Grant No. 12571107 and 12171424 and the Zhejiang Provincial Natural Science Foundation of China under Grant No. LR25A010001.
-The authors are grateful to Jonathan Hickman for his insightful comments and suggestions.
-They also thank Betsy Stovall for providing historical information regarding sharp $(q,p)$ estimates.
+This project was partly supported by the National Key R\&D Program of China under Grant No. 2022YFA1007200 and 2024 YFA 1015400.
+C. Gao was supported by the Natural Science Foundation of China under Grant No. 12301121.
+S. Wu was partially supported by NSF2453583.
+Y. Xi was partially supported by the Natural Science Foundation of China under Grant No. 12571107 and 12171424 and the Zhejiang Provincial Natural Science Foundation of China under Grant No. LR25A010001.
+The authors are grateful to Jonathan Hickman for insightful comments and suggestions.
+They also thank Betsy Stovall for historical information on sharp $(q,p)$ estimates and Diankun Liu for carefully reading a draft of the paper.